biofisicasuelos/awesome-soil-physics/README.md

 - [Rdvark](https://github.com/jknappe/Rdvark).
 R script to compute saturated hydraulic conductivity (Ksat) values from Aardvark permeameter data.

 - [Ternary](https://ms609.github.io/Ternary/index.html).
 ‘Ternary’ is an R package that allows the creation of ternary plots (a.k.a. ternary graphs / simplex plots / Gibbs triangles / de Finetti diagrams) and Holdridge life zone diagrams using the familiar functions of the default ‘graphics’ package.

+- [hydroGOF](https://github.com/hzambran/hydroGOF). hydroGOF is an R package that provides S3 functions implementing both statistical and graphical goodness-of-fit measures between observed and simulated values, mainly oriented to be used during the calibration, validation, and application of hydrological models.

+- [https://github.com/hzambran/hydroTSM](hydroTSM). hydroTSM provides S3 functions for management, analysis, interpolation and plotting of time series used in hydrology and related environmental sciences.
+In particular, this package is highly oriented to hydrological modelling tasks.

 ### Software